Blueflier/Blueflier/README.md

 💰 **Helping Handds** — Gamified volunteer discovery app with your friends

-⛑️ **Plate Up** — Meta glasses app that calculates how much you need to excercise to lower blood sugar based on how much you ate
+⛑️ **Plate Up** — Meta glasses app that calculates how much you need to excercise to lower blood sugar based on how much you ate for people with diabetes

 ## Past Ventures